darkobits/saffron/README.md

 **Required:** No<br>
 **Default:** See below.

 Allows for configuration of Cosmiconfig.
 This object also supports the `moduleName` option, which is typically provided as a separate parameter to Cosmiconfig.
-By default, Ridley will use the unscoped part of the `name` field from your project's `package.json` (re: the portion after the `/`, if it has one, or the entire name otherwise).
+By default, Saffron will use the unscoped part of the `name` field from your project's `package.json` (re: the portion after the `/`, if it has one, or the entire name otherwise).

-Therefore, if our package's name was `spline-reticulator`, and no `config.moduleName` option was provided, Ridley will use `spline-reticulator` as the module name.
+Therefore, if our package's name was `spline-reticulator`, and no `config.moduleName` option was provided, Saffron will use `spline-reticulator` as the module name.
 This will be provided to the call to Cosmiconfig to initialize it.
 It will also be used to set a custom set of search paths for configuration file names shown below:

 ```js
 [